ospin-web-dev/bioprocess-core/RULES.md

 **3. Every phase needs to be reachable**

-Unreachable phases indicate a flaw the execution of the workflow.
+Unreachable phases indicate a flaw in the execution of the workflow.

 **4. Every workflow needs to have at least one END event dispatcher**